ph4r05/devblog/_posts/2017-10-04-lz4-stream-processing.markdown

 User can periodically call state marshalling method and build a dictionary with snapshots of decompressor snapshots at given reading position of the stream.

-Example of the snapshot map in position 10, 20, 30 MB of reading:
+Example of the snapshot/checkpoint map in reading positions 10, 20, 30 MB:

 ```json
 [